CMU-Heinz-95702/lab4-http-server/README.md

 # Lab 4 - HTTP Server Lab
 # Using IntelliJ

 At the end of this lab, you should have an HTTP server that is able to serve up two different files to a browser.
 This lab should work across browsers such as FireFox and Chrome.
-In addition, you need to also complete the quiz on Canvas named Lab4_Quiz.

 This lab builds on the networking and HTTP lectures and gives you experience working with a transport layer protocol (TCP) and implementing basic elements of an application layer protocol (HTTP).